 They were initially charged with violating Section 66(d) of the Telecommunications Act, which prohibits use of the telecom network to “defame” people.

-But on Thursday, Myanmar military spokesman Brigadier General Zaw Min Tun told RFA’s Myanmar Service that the performers would be prosecuted for violating Article 505(b) of Myanmar’s Penal Code, which criminalizes the circulation of statements and reports with the intent to cause public alarm and induce people to commit an offense against the state.
+But on Thursday, Myanmar military spokesman Brigadier General Zaw Min Tun told RFA’s Myanmar Service that the performers would be prosecuted for violating Section 505(b) of Myanmar’s Penal Code, which criminalizes the circulation of statements and reports with the intent to cause public alarm and induce people to commit an offense against the state.

 Blow to freedom of expression